 At the end of the day when the race has been run and the medals given out, the final thing to do is clean it all up.
 Waste collection at conventional races usually means a lot of plastic cups and sport drink containers -- at the 2007 ING New York City Marathon alone, 75,890 plastic water and Gatorade bottles were collected on the course.
 What helped green the race was that 22,080 pounds (10,015 kilograms) of plastic and cardboard were then recycled [source: Bastone].
 It's not only cups and cardboard that trash the course -- shoes and clothing are discarded along the way.
 Green events donate gently used clothing to local thrift stores, and at the Yuengling Shamrock Marathon, for example, runners can donate old shoes at the finish line to the Soles 4 Souls organization.

-Learn more about green marathons on the next page.
+Learn more about green marathons below.